radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We used one shared GCP project, so only one member was billed in regards to the project.
-This member used 155 credits so far, and the most expensive service was Cloud Build, because that's where we hosted our webapp.
+This member used ~304 (DKK) credits so far, and the most expensive service was Cloud Build, which built our container images from every PR we merged into main.
+After that it was bucket storage.

 ## Overall discussion of project